AznIronMan/Limitless-OldVB/README.txt

 - expanded colors in memory to full color spectrum range
 - created method to read color mode from settings and apply them to options
 - added ability to switch between modes in option menu
+- created internal folder structure to break out forms and classes
+- added ability to add new, delete, rename, set active, and copy themes
+- removed older colors related code from previous version
+- added theme description with ability to edit the description
+- added randomizer button and function for color themes as an option
+- added database option section
+- added ability to create new blank, duplicate, import, rename, delete, and set active database files
+- removed lastdb from settings and memory, only using defaultdb now
+- updated references to lastdb as defaultdb
+- removed old code again

 [PREVIOUS UPDATES]